GermanBrainRot/Project-Galileo/README.md

     So, I will defend Lenin, Stalin, Mao, the meritocratic Kim “dynasty” and Lysenko from criticism that I *know* to be based on prejudice and misinformation.
 I *will* procede from the assumption that they fought for the working class.
 And I *will* defend the historic achievements of actually existing socialism.
 But do not think that I don’t have questions and criticisms of my own. ✅

 13. Communism is the *opposite* of a utopia.
-Friedrich Engels extracted from his encyclopedic work *Anti-Dühring* a relatively accessible excerpt called “Socialism: Utopian and Scientific”, but the title should actually be more accurately translated as “The Development of Socialism *from* a Utopia *to* a Science”, and I can not recommend it highly enough.
+Friedrich Engels extracted from his encyclopedic work *Anti-Dühring* a relatively accessible excerpt called [“Socialism: Utopian and Scientific”](https://www.marxists.org/archive/marx/works/1880/soc-utop/index.htm), but the title should actually be more accurately translated from German as “The Development of Socialism *from* a Utopia *to* a Science”, and I can not recommend it highly enough.

     For us Marxists, communism is first and foremost a matter of *understanding* the march of history - and the march of nature as a whole.
 Because only on the basis of understanding the development of a thing can you even think about engineering it to the people’s benefit.

     A quotation from Marx that is often taken out of the context of the larger Marxist project is that “the history of all hitherto existing societies is a history of class struggle.”
 What Marx *meant* here is *recorded* history.
 Already his friend Engels went out of his way to elaborate in his “Origin of the Family, Private Property and the State” that before that, other causal pressures civilized man (and women).

+    Indeed - as I have pointed out earlier in this text - we Marxists conceptualize freedom as insight into necessity.
+Let me drive this point home one more time with another little story.

+    Say, you have a bunch of cavemen who come across a new mushroom they have never seen before.
+Caveman 1 eats the mushroom and dies.
+The other cavemen conclude: *aha*, so we are *not* supposed to eat that kind of mushroom!

+    In a narrow reading, this is just empirical science.
+In the Marxist reading, this is a struggle for freedom.
+Caveman 1 heroically gave his live to crush the chains of ignorance.
+He yelled at the tyrant not knowing: "let my people go!"
+And now, the people are finally free to *voluntarily submit* to the dictatorship of material necessity which, without caring about your feelings, commands: though shalt not eat that mushroom.

-    All we are trying to do is to replace bad nonsense with good nonsense. ✅
+    All that we Marxists are trying to do is to replace bad nonsense with good nonsense. ✅

-The people’s march towards freedom is indeed nothing more than a march to an all-sided understanding - a march towards insight into necessity.
-We crush the chains of ignorance - only to then voluntarily submit to the dictatorship of what we now know we must do and what we know we must not do.
-This is why we Marxists uphold the principle of the dictatorship of the proletariat: not the principle of arbitrary despotism, but of mutual accountability that enforces adaptive competence.
+This last point also clarifies why Marxists uphold the mysterious concept of the "dictatorship of the proletariat": It is *not* arbitrary despotism, but actually just the meritocratic rule of the competent as competence in solving material problems changes hands and gradually ends up in the hands of productive wage workers.
+It is a *democratic* dictatorship - a situation where the united demos actually holds the monopoly on violence and uses it against idlers.
+He who does not work (even though he could) shall not eat!

 ![](Ourglass.jpg)

 # To the Suffering Peoples of the World

-A text like this, designed to draw a lot of attention to how we all participate in the worlds’ evils, would be unfinished without addressing the oppressed peoples of the world.
+A text like this, designed to draw a lot of attention (in the *long* run, not the short run) to how we all participate in the worlds’ evils, would be unfinished without addressing the oppressed peoples of the world.

 Blessed be all the dead and dying Palestinian children, women and men whose suffering weighs heavily on all of us who have not lost their humanity.
 Your suffering makes it *criminal* for us to rest even one minute to search for *any* meaningful way to end the horrors.
 Our failure to collectively understand our own role in the crime is what makes us complicit.
 Shame on us!